-Stream 1 Canadian Perspective or Stream 2 International Perspectives
+Stream 1 Canadian Perspective or Stream 2 International Perspectives science.

-The Advanced Certificate in Return to Work is targeted at professionals who already have an undergraduate degree in a field other than disability management and some work experience related to workplace health science.
 It offers qualified applicants who wish to achieve a specialized academic credential in the field of return to work, and who do not wish to register for the full Bachelor of Disability Management.
-The Advanced Certificate in Return to Work provides students with an understanding of the required conceptual frameworks and their application to return to work, and equips them with the knowledge, skills and attitudes to enable them to work within the specific area of return to work for ill or injured workers.
+The Advanced Certificate in Return to Work provides students with an understanding of the required conceptual frameworks and their application to return to work, and equips them with the knowledge, skills, and attitudes to enable them to work within the specific area of return to work for ill or injured workers.